-In an earlier post I mentioned Hob Nobs, one of my all-time favorite cookies from the UK.
-They’re made by a company called McVitie’s who also sells a similar cookie called Digestives.
+These Homemade Hob Nobs Clones are in honor of one of my favorite cookies, Hob Nobs by McVitie’s.
+McVitie's also sells a similar cookie called Digestives.
 I’ve never tasted a Digestive, but they have quite a strong following, and from what I gather, people who’ve tasted both types of cookies seem to have a firm preference for one or the other.
-The Digestive lovers strike me as purists while the Hob Nob fans say Hob Nobs have more flavor and more oats.
+The Digestives lovers strike me as purists while the Hob Nob fans say Hob Nobs have more flavor and more oats.
 Some go so far as to call Digestives bland.
 Having never tried a Digestive, I can’t pick a team but I’d probably pick Team Hob Nob.

 Here’s a photo of one of my homemade Hob Nobs clones sitting next to an actual Hob Nob.
 Next time, I’ll probably make mine smaller so they’ll be closer to the real thing.
-Also, the actual Hob Nobs are a little wheatier.
+Also, the actual Hob Nobs are a little "wheatier".
 I’m thinking a teaspoon of toasted wheat germ added in with the flour might fix that.
 And finally, the fake Hob Nobs are buttery, which is a good thing!
 The real Hob Nobs are made with palm oil.
 While it does make them slightly flakier, the buttery flavor of the fake Hob Nobs is great.
-Thanks Helen for recommending the recipe and thanks Eryn for posting it.

 Homemade Hob Nobs